 They added freshness, youth, but also timelessness by immersing into the history of Thera , invoking murals from the excavations of Akrotiri.

-Krinaki , the Lily of the Sea or more accurately Lilly of the Sand, one of the most beautiful wildflowers of our country, was found depicted on a wall painting done 3.500 years ago at Akrotiri excavations in Santorini.
-Its blossoms still decorate the sandy beaches of our island, spreading their delicate and exotic odors on summer nights.
-However, despite its endurance and its ability to quickly multiply, due to the constant destruction of the environment and the exploitation of beaches by man, Krinaki is considered today an endangered species.
+or more accurately : the Lilly of the Sand (Krinaki in Greek) is one of the most beautiful wildflowers of our country, found depicted on a 3.500-year-old wall painting at the excavation site of the ancient town of Akrotiri in Santorini.
+Its blossoms still decorate the sandy beaches of our island, spreading their delicate and exotic scent on summer nights.

 Despite its endurance and ability to quickly multiply, due to the constant destruction of its natural habitat and the exploitation of the coastline by man, the Krinaki flower is considered today as an endangered species.